 The cues presented in these categories predict that a driver is likely to be DUI at least 35 percent of the time.
-For example, if a police officer observes a driver to be weaving across lane lines, the probability of that driver being DUI is more than .50, or 50 %.
+For example, if a police officer observes a driver weaving across lane lines, the probability of that driver being DUI or above a .08% is more than 50 percent.

 However, if that officer observes either of the weaving cues and any other cue of those that are identified, the probability of that driver being DUI jumps to at least .65, or 65 %.
 Observing any two cues other than weaving indicates a probability of the person being DUI of at least 50 percent.

 Some cues, such as swerving, accelerating for no reason, and driving on other than the designated roadway, have single-cue probabilities greater than 70 %.
 Generally, the probability of DUI increases substantially when a driver exhibits more than one of the cues.
-More cues means correlation between the cues, and a greater probability that the suspicion of intoxication is correct.
+More cues mean correlation between the cues and a greater probability that the suspicion of intoxication is correct.